Travel & conservation company, since 1991

 © Bart Lukasik

-To accomplish such journeys, leatherbacks have developed a very hydrodynamic, teardrop shaped body.
-To further reduce drag, their carapace is covered with oily skin, unlike other sea turtles who have bony scutes or external plates on their carapace.
-This immense body can grow over two metres in length and they weigh on average between 250 and 700 kg, although a weight of 900 kg has been recorded.
+To accomplish such journeys, leatherbacks have developed a hydrodynamic, teardrop-shaped body.
+Their carapace is covered with oily skin to further reduce drag, unlike other sea turtles with bony scutes or external plates on their carapace.
+This immense body can grow over two metres in length and weigh between 250 and 700 kg on average, although a weight of 900 kg has been recorded.

 It is fair to say that meeting one while scuba diving is rated among the rarest sightings of marine life.
-Even if you are lucky enough, it is most likely going to be a fleeting moment, as you do not stand a chance of catching up with a swimming leatherback.
+Even if you are lucky enough, it will most likely be a fleeting moment, as you do not stand a chance of catching up with a swimming leatherback.

 juvenile